-- 1) Each Party's Advisor may conduct cross-examination of the other Party or Parties and Witnesses and ask follow-up questions, including those challenging credibility directly, orally, and in real time. - 2) Parties will not be permitted to personally cross-examine each other. - 3) If a Party does not participate in a hearing, the Party's Advisor may attend and conduct cross-examination on behalf of the Party. - 4) If neither a Party nor their Advisor appear at the hearing, the University will provide an Advisor to appear on behalf of the non-appearing Party and ask cross-examination questions. - 5) Before any cross-examination question is answered, the Board Chair will determine if the question is relevant.
-Cross-examination questions that are duplicative of those already asked, including by the Decision Maker(s) may be deemed irrelevant if they have been asked and answered. - 6) The Board Chair must explain to the Party proposing the question any decision to exclude a question as not relevant. - 7) The Decision Maker(s) may not draw an inference about a determination regarding responsibility based solely on a Party's or Witness's absence from the hearing or refusal to answer cross-examination or other questions. - 8) Failure to answer questions at the hearing may impact the information the Decision Maker(s) will consider.
+- Each Party's Advisor may conduct cross-examination of the other Party or Parties and Witnesses and ask follow-up questions, including those challenging credibility directly, orally, and in real time. - 2) Parties will not be permitted to personally cross-examine each other. - 3) If a Party does not participate in a hearing, the Party's Advisor may attend and conduct crossexamination on behalf of the Party. - 4) If neither a Party nor their Advisor appear at the hearing, the University will provide an Advisor to appear on behalf of the non-appearing Party and ask cross-examination questions. - 5) Before any cross-examination question is answered, the Decision Maker (Board Member) will determine if the question is relevant.
+Cross-examination questions that are duplicative of those already asked, including by the Decision Maker(s) (Board Member(s)) may be deemed irrelevant if they have been asked and answered. - 6) The Decision Maker(s) (Board Member(s)) must explain to the Party proposing the question any decision to exclude a question as not relevant. - 7) The Board Member(s) (Decision Maker(s)) may not draw an inference about a determination of responsibility based solely on a Party's or Witness's absence from the hearing or refusal to answer cross- examination or other questions.

+8) Failure to answer questions at the hearing may impact the information the Board Member(s) (Decision Maker(s)) will consider.
 In accordance with due process requirements applicable to Pennsylvania universities, hearings must include the opportunity to cross-examine witnesses when credibility determinations are at issue.
-As such, if any witness is not available for cross examination, the Decision Maker(s) must determine whether any statements or testimony from that witness are admissible for the Decision Maker's consideration.
+As such, if any witness is not available for cross examination, the Board Member(s) (Decision Maker(s)) must determine whether any statements or testimony from that witness are admissible for the Board Member(s) (Decision Maker(s)) consideration.